 The achievement of our Year 11 students was a highlight with 89% percent completing a SACE Stage 2 subject other than the Research Project.
-Of those there were 14 awarded merits.

 Some other highlights are:

-- Research Project 34.2% of our students achieved in the A grade band. - 52 (56%) of Year 11 students studying a Stage 2 subject (excluding the Research Project) were in the A range grade. - 95 students in Year 11 sat for at least one Year 12 subject as part of the "Plus One Concept", excluding the Research Project.
-Students chose from the following subjects: Agriculture, Business & Enterprise, Biology, Chemistry, Chinese Beginners, Creative Arts Film Making, Dance, Design & Technology, Ensemble Performance, Mathematical Methods, Nutrition, Performance Special Study, Physical Education, Physics, Psychology, Visual Art Design & Art and Workplace Practices.
+- Research Project 55 of our students achieved in the A grade band. - 52% of Year 11 students studying a Stage 2 subject (excluding the Research Project) were in the A range grade. - 85 students in Year 11 sat for at least one Year 12 subject as part of the "Plus One Concept", excluding the Research Project.
+Students chose from the following subjects: Students chose from the following subjects: Agriculture, Business & Enterprise, Biology, Chemistry, Chinese Beginners, Creative Arts - Film Making, Dance, Design & Technology, Ensemble Performance, Modern History, Nutrition, Physical Education Physics, Psychology, Scientific Studies, Visual Art - Design & Art and Workplace Practices.

 These results demonstrate strong value-added performance from one of the country's leading coeducational independent schools.
 By any measure Scotch is an exceptional academic school.
-The 2017 results further add to this reputation.
+The 2018 results further add to this reputation.
 Our students will go on to study in South Australia, interstate and around the globe.
 The SACE affords them this opportunity.